New Clients Email

 How to Keep Track of Your Personally Identifiable Information

-The next time you are asked to share your Social Security details, stop and think.
+Stop and think the next time you are asked to share your Social Security details.
 Is the person requesting your information from a bank, a credit bureau, or some other entity required to report to the IRS?
 If not, do not share your information.
-Identity theft relies on a valid Social Security number—the more organizations that have it, the less protected you are.
-If you are not sure why a bank or organization is requesting your Social Security number, call them and ask.
+Identity theft relies on a valid Social Security number—the more organizations have it, the less protected you are.
+If you are unsure why a bank or organization requests your Social Security number, call them and ask.

 Social Media Accounts

-There is an incredible amount of personal information available on social media profiles, including birth date, relationship status, location, schools attended, employment information, and more.
+An incredible amount of personal information is available on social media profiles, including birth date, relationship status, location, schools attended, employment information, and more.
 Cybercriminals can use this information for social engineering purposes: they answer security questions, hack into companies, and launch highly personalized phishing campaigns.
-Make sure that your Facebook, Twitter, and other social media privacy settings are locked down with two-factor authentication and resist the urge to share private information online.
+Ensure that your Facebook, Twitter, and other social media privacy settings are locked down with two-factor authentication and resist the urge to share private information online.

 Public Wi-Fi can make traveling easier, but be careful about how you use it.
-It’s pretty easy for criminals to set up a “free Wi-Fi” network, so before joining, confirm the name and password with the staff of the coffee shop or library.
-A VPN (virtual private network), which encrypts traffic between your device and the VPN server, is one of the best ways to keep your browsing session private.
+It’s pretty easy for criminals to set up a “free Wi-Fi” network, so before joining, confirm the name and password with the coffee shop or library staff.
+A VPN (virtual private network) encrypts traffic between your device and the VPN server, which is one of the best ways to keep your browsing session private.
 In addition, force your browser to use HTTPS.
-Remember to ALWAYS log off and tell your devices to “forget” any public networks when you are finished.
+Remember to log off and tell your devices to “forget” public networks when finished.

 Creative Security Answers

-Nowadays most places require you to answer security questions to confirm your login information.
-If you make the answers to the questions easy, that also makes it easier for hackers to access your information.
-Make the answers creative and as difficult for someone else to guess or piece together as possible.
+Nowadays, most places require you to answer security questions to confirm your login information.
+If you make the answers easy, hackers can access your information.
+Make the answers creative and difficult for someone else to guess or piece together.

 Strong Passwords

 Strong passwords are essential for protecting your PII.
-Creating a password that is unique and difficult for hackers to guess is of key importance.
-Try using symbols, capital letters or numbers to spice up your passwords, and try not to use the same password for more than one account.
+It is key to create a password that is unique and difficult for hackers to guess.
+Try using symbols, capital letters, or numbers to spice up your passwords, and try not to use the same password for more than one account.

 Phishing Scams

-Phishing scams are very common nowadays, and it can be easy to fall for one.
-If you are questioning if an email is a phishing scam or not, do not open the email.
-It can pay off to be too safe in certain situations like this.
+Phishing scams are prevalent nowadays, and it can be easy to fall for one.
+If you are questioning whether an email is a phishing scam, do not open the email.
+Being too safe can pay off in certain situations like this.

 Monitor Your Credit Reports Closely